mortelli/devportal/guides/rif-enveloping/integrate.md

         await customSmartWalletRelayVerifier.methods.acceptToken(tokenAddress).send({from: accounts[0]});
    ```

-### Using the Enveloping Utils as a library
+### Using Enveloping Utils as a library

 An advantage of the Enveloping solution is the chance to have tokens in a wallet without deploying said wallet.
 When a user needs to use their tokens, they must deploy the smart wallet using a deploy request.
 Thereby, when a gasless account sends a transaction through Enveloping, they could use their smart wallet address to pay for the gas.

-The Enveloping Utils is provided to use as a library.
+The Enveloping Utils are provided to use as a library.
 This simplifies the process to create a smart wallet and therefore relay a transaction.
 It gives the chance to the developers to propose their provider to sign the transaction.
 The functions that the developer should code on the provider are `sign` and `verifySign`.

 ```typescript
   // Initialize the Enveloping Utils